 Furthermore, installing the Google Apps package as per your mobile processor (ARM, ARM64, and x86 architecture) is necessary.
 If you don’t know which processor your Android phone has, kindly refer to our guide given below.

 Finally!
 This is how you can successfully install the latest official Android 13 Google Apps on any custom ROM.
-If you face any difficulty during the flashing process, kindly contact me via the comment box.
-I’ll be happy to help you out.
+If you face any difficulty during the flashing process, please contact us via the comment box.
+We’ll be happy to help you out.